astronomer/docs/learn/use-case-setup-teardown-data-quality.md

 ### Data source

 The data in this example is generated using the [generate_rose_data](https://github.com/astronomer/use-case-setup-teardown-data-quality/blob/main/include/generate_rose_data.py) script.
 The script creates a CSV file in `include` that contains synthetic data about three cultivars of roses: [Damask Rose (Rosa damascena)](https://en.wikipedia.org/wiki/Rosa_%C3%97_damascena), [Tea Rose (Rosa odorata)](https://en.wikipedia.org/wiki/Rosa_%C3%97_odorata), and [Moss Rose (Rosa centifolia)](https://en.wikipedia.org/wiki/Rosa_%C3%97_centifolia).

-The data is generated to allow for a classification model to predict the cultivar of a rose based on the given features with an accuracy of around 70-80%.
+You can use a classification model with the generated data to predict the cultivar of a rose with an accuracy of around 70-80%.
 Adjust the parameters in the script and rerun it to generate different data.

 ### Project overview